gamesbook/protograf/docs/source/customised_shapes.rst

       - *radii_labels_stroke* - the color of the labels
       - *radii_labels_stroke_width* - thickness of the labels

-      The top example shows how the same text is repeated for all radii.
+      The top example shows how text strings are created with a list.

-      The middle example shows how the text string is split using commas.
+      The middle example shows how the text string is split using commas;
+      this results in a list whose members are used to create the labels.

-      The lower example shows how text strings are created with a list.
+      The lower example shows how the same text is repeated for all radii.

-      The lower example shows how text is rotated and styled.
-The radii lines color is set to match the circle, making it "invisible".
+      The top example also shows how text is rotated and styled.
+The radii lines stroke color is set to match the circle fill, thereby making it "invisible".

 ===== ======

 .. _circlePetalsPetal: